Paul1337/JTester/Readme.md

 You can configurate path option (--path / -p) to look in the other directory, than the current one.
 You can use --help to see more details.

--   CLI tool runs all those test files in one environment providing JTESTER API functions in global context by default
+-   CLI tool runs all those test files in one environment providing JTESTER API functions in global context by default, but if you want you can import them explicitly
 -   You can use CJS or ESM module system in \*.test.js file, babel is used to handle import / export
 -   You are going to see global result of all your test files, so you don't need `afterAll(printResult)` as you needed in run-time testing